Student Organization FAQs

 EV funds are awarded for students, not for organizations, so the funds should directly apply to the cost of the EV recipient’s participation.
 For example, if an organization has dues of $800 and an EV recipient is awarded $500 for participation in that organization, then that student should not be expected to pay more than $300 in dues to that organization (the student may pay less than $300 if they receive supplemental financial assistance from the organization).
 If you believe an organization is misusing EV funds, please email the EV Exec Board at email@example.com.
 EV funds cannot be used to cover costs that are not included in the organization’s dues.

 After the application has closed, EV recipients will be notified via email.
-Recipients will receive their award on their Commodore Card prior to the start of the Fall 2021 semester.
+Recipients will receive their award on their Commodore Card prior to the start of the Fall 2022 semester unless notified of a different process.
 They will then go into the student marketplace to purchase their experience.
+Any remaining funds on your Commodore Card at the end of the semester will be returned to Experience Vanderbilt and be redistributed the following year.

 EV is funded by donations from Vanderbilt alumni, faculty, staff, and current students.
 For more information about EV fundraising and how to donate, please see the Donate page.